 A pool is a wonderful outdoor feature, but failing to evaluate the pool's structure and equipment systems, such as the pumps, heaters, and filters, can lead to a slew of issues down the line.
 The pool's plumbing system should be inspected to ensure that the water is draining properly and that the safety covers and hardware are sufficient to seal the pool when not in use, in addition to being leak-free and sturdy.

 Is it worthwhile to spend extra on these many forms of home inspections?

 Getting ready to buy a Waterloo Region home, or sell the one you own?
 Let Team Pinto use our huge experience and expertise to help you.
-Contact the award-winning Team Pinto here, or book a free Zoom consultation to discuss your unique Waterloo Region real estate needs here.
+Contact the award-winning Team Pinto here, or book a free Zoom consultation here to discuss your unique Waterloo Region real estate needs with us directly.